spadger/check-this-out/README.md

 ## Extra-mile bonus things I left out

 * Authentication - Obviously a prod API would need Authentication & Authorization, but configuring JWT infrastructure feels out of scope
-* API Client - SwaggerUI os a reasonable client for this
+* API Client - SwaggerUI as a reasonable client for this
 * Performance testing - feels out of scope
 * Storage & Encryption - All storage is mocked for this exercise, so no encryption / tokenisation is required